The creamiest, cheesiest, most satisfying Cream of Broccoli Cheese Soup that you will ever find! This recipe uses the broccoli stalks too – no waste!

 - Add the broccoli florets and place a lid on the pot.
 Cook covered for 15 minutes.

-- Remove the pot from the burner, and using a hand-held blender, or a counter top blender, puree the vegetables until smooth.
-Place the pot back on the burner.
+- Turn off the heat and remove the pot from the burner, and using a hand-held blender, or a counter top blender, puree the vegetables until smooth.

 - Add the salt, pepper, heavy cream, and cheese.
 Stir to combine.
 Allow the cheese to melt into the soup.